robkwhitehouse/Smart-Immersion-Heater-Booster/README.md

 But it can be invoked manually or however you want

-It creates (or overwrites) a new log file every in the working directory called HotWater.log The log file will tell you what the program did (or didn't do) and any errors and warnings
+It creates (or overwrites) a new log file every time in the working directory called HotWater.log The log file will tell you what the program did (or didn't do) and any errors and warnings

 **N.B.
-YOU MUST EDIT THE PYTHON FILE AND CHANGE THE API KEYS AND SERIAL NUMBERS THESE ARE ENTERED AS CONSTANTS AT THE TOP OF THE FILE**
+YOU MUST EDIT THE PYTHON FILE AND CHANGE THE API KEYS AND SERIAL NUMBERS.
+THESE ARE DEFINED AS CONSTANTS AT THE TOP OF THE FILE**